 This is an image of a selective sword of judgment, destroying some and sparing others.
 It is used by Simeon to describe the impact Jesus will have upon the world: “he is set for the fall and rise of many in Israel and for a sign to be contradicted [rejected].”
 Luke later reinforces this point when he quotes Christ as saying: “I have come for division.
 From now on in one house there will be five divided, three against two….”

 Luke’s interest in Mary’s fate, as prophesied by Simeon, is consonant with his abiding concern for her welfare throughout his writings.
-And since Mary was the only adult in the infancy narrative who would last into the public ministry and even into the Church, Luke is hinting that later she would discover the meaning of all those things that she “pondered in her heart” at the time of her son’s birth.
+And since Mary was the only adult in the infancy narrative who would live to see her son’s public ministry and the establishment of his Church, Luke is hinting that later she would discover the meaning of all those things that she “pondered in her heart” at the time of the Savior’s birth.

-Through Simeon’s oracle, Luke tells us that part of this discovery will be that she, too, will be required to face the judgment implied in Christ’s proclamation.
+Through Simeon’s oracle, Luke tells us that part of her discovery will be that she, too, will be judged by her son and that such judgment will be impartial and true.
 Since, however, Luke has already shown Mary doing the will of the Father at the time of the annunciation, she will be a positive exception to the generally negative reaction in Israel that is the subject of Simeon’s prophecy.
 For her, Jesus will not be a sign to be rejected but one to be embraced and affirmed; and with that acceptance, she becomes the means by which “the inmost thoughts of many hearts will be revealed.”

 Many of the hearts whose thoughts are revealed by Mary’s example are our very own.
 Her faithfulness as a disciple of Christ is a worthy standard against which each of us can measure our own character.

-It must have taken tremendous humility and courage to accept that the child you had taught and raised was in reality your elder brother, someone you were being asked to follow, not lead—and to do so without receiving preferential treatment and, at times, in the face of persecution.
+It must have taken tremendous humility and courage to accept that the child you had taught and raised was in reality your elder brother.
+He was someone who Mary was being asked to follow, not lead—and to do so at times in the face of persecution without receiving preferential treatment.
 As the biblical scholar Raymond Brown observed, her greatness lies not in her biological connection with the Christ child but in the way she made “the decision to become a disciple by hearing God’s word and doing it.”

 John Barton and John Muddiman, Editors, The Oxford Bible Commentary, (Oxford University Press: New York, 2001), p.
 75.